tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 - **Escape**
 	- You and your team had discussed a a path through the tunnel system bellow fort raynault
 	- Slip into the rentas hold **stealth encounter**
-	- Description `tone and atmosphere
+	- Description tone and atmosphere
 		- temperature drops, thick dam  kqerkekekekejep air covers carved walls
-		- Some people have told pearl of
+		- Few of you are fa
-	-  meet deko
+	-  You see a figure small figuure with rigid posture eet deko
 	- Undead signals (make this an unavop)
 		- this is a result of the years of emaciated bodies
 		- a door rattles as you footsteps approach